bcbnz/matplotlib-pgfutils/doc/config.md

 The width of the lines used to plot data is set by `line_width`.
 The `axes_line_width` property controls the width of the line used to draw the axes.
-And, as you might have guessed, `legend_line_width` sets the width of the line around any legends in the figure.

-### Background colours
+### Legends

-The general background of the figure (i.e., of the area outside of any axes in it) is set by the `figure_color` option.
-The background of the axes in the figure is set by `axes_color`.
+In addition to the font size (`legend_font_size` as mentioned above), the width and color of the border around the legend (`legend_border_width` and `legend_border_color` respectively) and the color of the background (`legend_background`) can be set.
+The opacity of both the border and the background is controlled by the `legend_opacity` setting, which should be a float between 0 (transparent) and 1 (solid).
+Note that, due to the way Matplotlib processes the legend, any opacities set in the border or background colors is overridden by this value.

 ### TeX preamble